 Please submit a maximum of 300 words short abstract to:

 Mine Bertan Yılmaz, Faculty of Communications, Kadir Has University, Istanbul-Turkey, email@example.com

 Proposals should be submitted in the following order:

 Body of proposal

-For further information about conference venue, transportation and submission please visit our website: http://iccts.khas.edu.tr
+For further information about the conference please visit our website: http://iccts.khas.edu.tr